Origins of Naval Blockades in Ancient Warfare

 Northern European Blockades: The Hanseatic League

 In the Baltic and North Sea, the Hanseatic League employed naval blockades as an economic weapon.
 The League’s fleet, composed of armed merchant cogs, could close the Sound or the coast of Norway to enforce trade monopolies.
-Historians note that the League’s blockade of Bergen in the early 15th century forced the Norwegian king to grant exclusive trading rights, demonstrating how non‑state actors could impose maritime closure.
+The League’s blockade of Bergen in the early 15th century forced the Norwegian king to grant exclusive trading rights, demonstrating how non‑state actors could impose maritime closure.
+The Hansa blockade of Novgorod in the 14th century, which cut off the city’s access to the Gulf of Finland, forced the Russian republic to accept Hanseatic trade terms.
+These blockades were often supported by a network of fortified trading posts and alliances with local rulers, creating a system of maritime denial that lasted for centuries.

 Notable Blockades of the Medieval Period